everit-org/osgi-testrunner/README.md

 ------------------------------------------

-The tests have to be provided as OSGi services and the JUnit annotations must be placed into the interface the OSGi services implement.
+The tests have to be provided as OSGi services and the JUnit annotations are required to be placed into the interface the OSGi services implement.

-In ordinary JUnit based solutions the programmer has to provide the class name somehow and the JUnit technology instantiates the class.
-By using this bundle the programmer instantiates the JUnit test class with any kind of technology.
+In ordinary JUnit based solutions, the programmer has to provide the class name so that the JUnit technology can instantiate the class.
+By using this bundle, the programmer instantiates the JUnit test class with any kind of technology.